R0NAM1/zemond/SETUP.md

 6. Go ahead and spin up the database by editing docker-compose.yml and changing POSTGRES_PASSWORD to something unique, then running the command 'docker-compose up -d postgres-zemond'.
 This should bring it up on the address 172.25.0.2.
 In globalFunctions.py, change the DB details to reflect your enviroment, or run Postgres another way, preferably on the same system.

-7. We now need to build the base Docker Container that will host the camera, this can be done by running 'frameQueueEmptyTracker'
+7. We now need to build the base Docker Container that will host the camera, this can be done by running 'docker build . --tag zemond/cameramain:v1.0'

 8. We also need to use a STUN server for client connectivity, APT has a coturn package you can use, whichever way you decide to implement a STUN server or a TURN server, you need to set it in two places: python/webrtc.py and python/static/js/stunServer.js
 In both search for the string 'nvr.internal.my.domain' and set it to your specific STUN server.